 What if you can design a framework which works flawlessly with your application?
 Assuming you are a bit flexible about time (and why not if it will save you a lot of time, trouble and complexity in future) and you have required expertise in a programming language.
-Here I will provide you with basics and flow for creating your own framework as per your needs.
-And it is going to be exciting!!!
+In this blog, we will provide you with basics and flow for creating your own framework as per your needs.
+And it is going to be exciting!

-Please note that here I will not provide you with any codes as it will not be applicable to your situation.
-Although you will get to know the flow for creating a framework, features you can add to your framework and guidelines and best practices.
+You will get to know the flow for creating an engineering framework, features you can add to your framework, the guidelines and best practices.

 A framework is a set of guidelines which you should follow for like increase code re-usage, higher portability, reduced script maintenance and consistency in your code.
-What features we should expect in a framework?
+The following are the features engineering teams should expect in a framework?

-This is just a basic list to consider while designing a framework, you can either add or remove anything as per your requirements, environment and application under consideration.
-Mind you these are just guidelines and not rules.
-Using below framework design we have automated close to 500 test cases for an enterprise level web application.
+This is just a basic list to consider while designing a framework.
+You can either add or remove anything as per your requirements, environment and application under consideration.
+Mind that these are just guidelines and not rules.
+Using the below framework design we have automated close to 500 test cases for an enterprise-level web application.

-Your framework will communicate between Systems, interfaces and application under test.
+Your framework will communicate between systems, interfaces, and applications under test.
 Following diagram will illustrate the structure of a test automation framework and its specifics:

-In the above block diagram we have all the modules which were required for my Infrastructure development, so all the modules might not be applicable to you.
+In the above block diagram, we have all the modules which were required for the Infrastructure development.
+So, all the modules might not be applicable to you.
 The beauty of creating a framework is that it is configurable and flexible.
 You do not have to stick to any specific design.

 This part will communicate with the framework for running any specific jobs you require for testing or running test cases.
 We can configure a scheduler for starting testing on a fixed schedule.